-These Competition Rules are the master source document, found on CISM's website at www.cism.org.
+These Competition Rules are the master source document, found on CISM's website.
 The web based document acts as the official (authorized) reference document and is maintained based on authorized amendments in accordance with recommendations by the CISM Sports Commission (CSC) Triathlon, which are accepted by the CISM Executive Board.